zheng129/programming-languages/README.md

 	Can we bring some order into this?

-### (2)

-How are we going to study Programming Languages?
+### How are we going to study Programming Languages?

 Clearly we cant learn all of them.

 Let us take a step back and look at the landscape surrounding computer science:

-draw a map of the landscape (possibly add hardware/engineering on the left):
+Draw a map of the landscape (possibly add hardware/engineering on the left):
 		programming		computer science	mathematics
 		-----------------------------------------------